nalkon/nalkon.github.io/_pages/contact.markdown

 permalink: /contact/
 ---

-We love to hear about new innovative ideas.
-We love even more to turn them into reality.
-Drop us a message and we can talk about yours.
+We love to hear about new, innovative ideas.
+Even more, we love to turn them into reality.
+Drop us a message and we can talk about yours!

 <form action="https://formspree.io/f/xleojdwo" method="POST">
   <label for="fname">Full Name:</label><br>